bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

 ---
 **An Expo app is different from a React Native project in what sense?**

+Expo projects are a special type of React Native projects and Bitrise project scanner detects them as React Native projects.

+* expo cli: developer tool for creating projects, viewing logs, opening on your device, publishing
+* Expo client: people can access an app through the client

+>> Expo toolkit using React Native.

 ## Adding an Expo app to bitrise.io

 {% include message_box.html type="info" title="Do you have a Bitrise account?" content=" Make sure you have signed up to [bitrise.io](https://www.bitrise.io/) and can access your Bitrise account.
 Here are [4 ways](https://devcenter.bitrise.io/getting-started/index#signing-up-to-bitrise) on how to connect your Bitrise account to your account found on a Git service provider. "%}